 Elsewhere on this site we have a page about Western-style wedding in Japan.
 When couples kiss in Japan at the end of their wedding ceremony, it is especially interesting for three reasons:

 - First, public kissing is frowned upon as bad etiquette in many Asian cultures.
 But at mealtimes, loudly slurping food is not considered impolite in those countries, although it sends Westerners insane.
 The world would be much poorer if we didn't have these cultural differences.

 What all the different human cultures do agree on though, is that homo-sapiens are one cut above other animals, and having 'rules of etiquette' is one way of showing this.
 To break one of these 'rules', for example kissing in public, is considered bad form.

-Secondly, although kissing is a very natural activity (see above), many people in the East believe it was an import from the West.
-To kiss during a wedding ceremony in Japan is to show that the couple chooses to use a style that is thought to be non-Japanese, giving perhaps a more exotic image to the ceremony.
+- Secondly, although kissing is a very natural activity (see above), many people in the East believe it was an import from the West.
+To kiss during a wedding ceremony in Japan is to show that the couple chooses to use a 'foreign' style, giving perhaps a more exotic image to the ceremony.